-Construction has commenced on Australia’s first renewable hydrogen energy plant in a remote microgrid, in the Gascoyne town of Denham.
+Construction has commenced on Australia’s first renewable hydrogen plant in a remote microgrid, in the Gascoyne town of Denham, Western Australia.

-Friday marked the commencement of site works on Horizon Power’s 704 kilowatt (kW) solar farm that will power its innovative hydrogen plant which will feature a 348kW electrolyser, hydrogen compression and storage and a 100kW fuel cell to enable the production and storage of hydrogen.
+Friday marked the commencement of site works on Horizon Power’s 704 kilowatt (kW) solar farm that will power a hydrogen plant which will feature a 348kW electrolyser, hydrogen compression and storage and a 100kW fuel cell to enable the production and storage of hydrogen.

 The remote microgrid project will deliver electricity into the Denham hybrid power system and will generate 526 MWh of renewable electricity per year, which is equivalent to the energy required to power 100 residential households in Denham annually.